Culturs contributors are a diverse lot with backgrounds worldwide. Take a gander.

 Doris Fullgrabe is a German-born multi-national expat.
 She’s a serial solo-preneur running a freelance lettering and design studio, teaching calligraphy on Skillshare and in local workshops.
 She hopes to educate, inspire, and bring together lettering and calligraphy enthusiasts with her blog, www.justpickupapen.com.
 She has over 10 years experience in leadership development, culture, and personality type coaching for expats and international teams, and currently lives in Brooklyn with her Spanish husband.

-CULTURS is a global, multi-cultural philanthropic lifestyle network for Global Nomads, Third Culture Kids and ethnically and culturally blended people.
-CULTURS includes topics of interest to these culturally fluid populations, highlighting items that affect or topics of interest to their backgrounds.
+CULTURS is a global, multi-cultural philanthropic lifestyle network that activates 21st Century cultural diversity through media, products and experiences for “in-between” populations.
+CULTURS includes topics of interest to these culturally fluid populations, including multiethnic, multicultural, mixed-race and geographically mobile people (like immigrants, refugees and Third Culture Kids) highlighting items of importance to or topics of interest to their backgrounds.

 Dylan Orth is a freelance writer and travel enthusiast.
 Raised in Kansas, U.S.A. he found a passion for travel after visiting Europe and Peru.
 He enjoys following politics, music and travel.